KRouhana/COMP-250-Intro-To-Comp-Science/Assignment 1 - Online Marketplace/README.md

 - **Encapsulation:** Understand the significance of private fields and public methods in managing class data.
 - **Problem Solving:** Apply concepts like object relationships, data manipulation, and calculations within a structured framework.

-The assignment encourages students to:
-- Think critically about class design decisions.
-- Appreciate the interrelations between classes.
-- Use tools like class diagrams to visualize relationships.

 ---

 ### **Computer Science Concepts Covered**